Will seek blessings of my political guru Shivpal Yadav for Mainpuri bypoll: BJP's Raghuraj Shakya | Politics

 Will seek blessings of my political guru Shivpal Yadav for Mainpuri bypoll: BJP's Raghuraj Shakya

-Raghuraj Singh Shakya, BJP candidate for Mainpuri Lok Sabha bypoll, on Tuesday said Pragatisheel Samajwadi Party Lohia founder Shivpal Singh Yadav is his political guru and he will seek his blessings.Shakya was once a close associate of Shivpal Yadav but quit his PSPL to join the BJP earlier this year.
+Raghuraj Singh Shakya, BJP candidate for Mainpuri Lok Sabha bypoll, on Tuesday said Pragatisheel Samajwadi Party Lohia founder Shivpal Singh Yadav is his political guru and he will seek his blessings for the December 5 election.Shakya was once a close associate of Shivpal Yadav but quit his PSPL to join the BJP earlier this year.

 - Country: